 Biologics require temperature control and careful storage.
 Kerecis products, for example, require specific refrigeration protocols and have defined shelf lives.
 Before you order your first case, ensure your practice has appropriate cold storage capacity—a standard pharmaceutical refrigerator, not a kitchen unit.
 Your team needs clear protocols for inventory tracking, expiration date monitoring, and reordering.

 Establish a relationship with a distributor who will support your program.
 This isn't just transactional.
 You want a partner who can help with staff training, provide clinical documentation support, troubleshoot denials, and ensure reliable supply of products without unnecessary downtime.
-That's where we step in at Sunspot Medical—we're here for the entire journey, not just the order fulfillment.
+That's where we step in at Sunspot Medical Group—we're here for the entire journey, not just the order fulfillment.

 Set up a basic inventory log.
 Track what you ordered, what you used, what expired, and what your cost-to-case ratio looks like.
 This data becomes essential when you evaluate program profitability and forecast future purchasing.